xemul/cylang/README.md

 To sum up -- a token can be an integer, a string, a symbol, define list, map or a command block or to be a command (or a comment, but these are ignored).
-Also some tokens may evaluate a boolean value.
+Also some tokens may evaluate a boolean value or a special NOVALUE thing.
 Here's how they are evaluated.

 ### Numbers and strings